 By the end of 1985, Brito had spent five years in A ball.
 That winter, he headed home to play his first official winter league season for the Licey Tigres.
 A great season with Waterloo was followed by a great season with Licey, where Bernie, with 7 homers and 35 runs batten in, earned an All Star selection as well as Rookie of the Year honors and a spot on the Caribbean World Series roster of the Dominican League champs, Águilas Cibaeñas.

 In 1986, he'd long past earned his promotion to AA and a spot with the Waterbury Indians.
 While his numbers were slightly down from the previous year, hitting only 18 home runs on the season against the tougher Eastern League pitching, he still managed to put on a show, such as his three dinger performance on July 22nd.
-But in a glimpse of what might have been, in a story Cleveland Plain Dealer from 24 October 1986, beat out the boss, Indians president Peter Bavasi with a fishing pole:
+But in a glimpse of what might have been, from a story in the Cleveland Plain Dealer from 24 October 1986, he beat out the boss, Indians president Peter Bavasi with a fishing pole:

 Bavasi attended the Indians' organizational meetings in Florida earlier this month and received a fishing lesson from Bernardo Brito, one of the Tribe's minor-league prospects on their Instructional League team.